 Website builders and HTTPS

-It’s important to note, however, that the SSL Certificate may be tied to the specific pricing tier you select.
+However, it’s important to note that the SSL Certificate may be tied to the specific pricing tier you select.
 SSL certificates are included at no extra cost with Wix, Squarespace and Site123.

 Check if SSL Certificate is included in the website builder pricing before you make a choice.
 Also, keep in mind that most website builders and hosting providers use free SSL certificates, which should automatically renew every month.